 Call Cross Lake: 218-692-3850 | 36624 Co Rd 66, Crosslake, MN 56442 view map

-There is limited parking at the Bait Box Marina, however there is ample street parking.
+There is limited parking at the Bait Box Marina where we are located, however; there is ample street parking.
 Please pull up the the Bait Box to unload your gear and then park your car.

 The Cross Lake Reservoir is located in Crow Wing County, Minnesota on The Whitefish Chain.
 The Whitefish Chain allows you to travel through 14 lakes without setting your feet on dry land and includes popular destinations like Cross, Big Trout, Rush, and 11 other amazing lakes for boaters and fishermen alike.
 It all starts at the west end, where the Pine River empties into Upper Whitefish and continues east through the chain to the Pine River Dam at the east end of Cross Lake.
 Before the Pine River Dam was constructed in 1886, these were all separate lakes fed by creeks flowing into the Pine River.
 Crosslake is a wonderful small town that encapsulates the great up-north feel, with convenient access to amenities within the lake area.
 Cross Lake is 1,813 acres in size, 121 miles of shoreline, and it’s approximately 84 feet deep at its deepest point.

 The dam raised the water level, flooded the intervening lowlands and created one continuous body of water.
 This dramatically changed the area forever and resulted in a myriad of basins with a wide variety of bottom content, structure, temperature ranges, water color, and fish species.